tsmango/to_b/README.markdown

-An example of why I want the ability the test for nil, false and true is that if a boolean parameter is left out I want my SQL to search WHERE true OR false, if the parameter is set to true I want it to search WHERE true and false, false.
+An example of why I want the ability the test for nil, false and true is that if a boolean parameter is left out I want my SQL to search WHERE true OR false, if the parameter is set to true I want it to search WHERE true and if the parameter is false, false.
 It is simply easier to have a scope like the following:

     named_scope :with_tip, lambda {|value| value.to_b.nil? ? {} : {:conditions => {:tip => value.to_b}}}